SamanthaKwenaeetile/Hang_Game1/README.md

 1. Can view lives while playing the game
 * the user has a certain amount of lives before the game is over, it can be seen while the player is playing the game, it is also represtend along side the hangman being built at each turn when a life is lost.

-2. Can view the rules of the game
+2. Can view the rules of the game - ?????
 * the words will be picked in randomly from a word list.
 * the number of letters in a word will be showen by _ _ _ _ .

 3. Game will check invalid inputs
 * all the inputs that the player will enter , checks will run to ensure that the is no invalid inputs that have been submitted - all invalid inputs will be followed by a error message letting the player know to try again.

-* Features  that i could have done to improve the game.
+* Features that i could have done to improve and better the Hangamn Game.

 1. Banner